NathMcBride/raytracer-challenge-react/README.md

 This project utilises Web-workers in order to provide a real time view of the image being rendered.
 The worker is created and managed via a custom React hook.
 Which takes as arguments a function to run, and a list of dependencies for said function.
 This avoids the need to create a separate Java script file for the worker and allows for the importation of external functions.

+As of this writing the dependency used to generate the Web-worker body (isoworker 0.2.4) does not recognise unary arrow functions.
+However it does recognise unary functions declared using the function keyword.
+Because of this, functions which are intended to be used as Web-worker dependencies will be declared using the function keyword where needed.

 In order to achieve an animated/procedural view of the scene being rendered the function provided to the hook takes as an argument a ```Uint8ClampedArray``` which is a view upon a ```SharedArrayBuffer```.
 This provides a fast way to communicate with the main thread and avoids expensive copy operations.

 ## Chapter 6 Challenge